-Located in Negeri Sembilan district, Port Dickson has been receiving natural lovers and food enthusiasts from all over the world.
+Located in Negeri Sembilan, Malaysia, Port Dickson has been receiving natural lovers and food enthusiasts from all over the world.

 With magnificent sea views and harmony atmosphere, it homes to 18km stretches of beautiful beaches that fringed by palm trees and casuarinas.